-UW-Extension works in partnership with other agencies (Polk County Planning and Zoning and the Polk County Land and Water Conservation) to provide educational outreach on zoning, land use, and farmland planning processes.
+UW Madison, Division of Extension works in partnership with other agencies (Polk County Planning and Zoning and the Polk County Land and Water Conservation) to provide educational outreach on zoning, land use, and farmland planning processes.
 Additionally, the Community Development Educator provides education and resources to Plan Commissioners across the county.
-The Center for Land Use Education (CLUE) is a joint venture of the College of Natural Resources at the University of Wisconsin – Stevens Point and UW-Extension.
+The Center for Land Use Education (CLUE) is a joint venture of the College of Natural Resources at the University of Wisconsin – Stevens Point and Extension.
 It is a focal point for land use planning and management education.
 As such, CLUE creates learning opportunities for communities to help them make sound land use decisions that result in a sustainable Wisconsin.

 Resources for Plan Commissions

 - Pros and Cons of Town or County Zoning

 Rural communities in Wisconsin are facing many changes.
 Many people from urban areas are choosing to spend more time in rural areas.
 This community welcomes new homeowners and landowners.
 However, living in a rural area is, in many ways, much different than living in an urban community.
 This Rural Living Guide has been developed to inform those who are considering purchasing a rural property and those that already have.
 It is hoped that this information will help people consider issues that may affect them when living in a rural area.

 Farmland Preservation 2014

 On March 18, 2014 the Polk County Farmland Preservation Plan was adopted by the County Board.

 The following text provides an explanation to the plan: